By Tyler Olsen

 With four young children, Stephen Murray’s heart literally aches to help them reach their full potential.
 So every day, the single father pedals around 40 kilometres to deliver his kids to day care, knowing full well the consequences the journey’s take on his own body.

-Murray, 43, has Ischemic Heart Disease, which is complicated by exercise induced angina, the painful effect of too little blood flowing to the heart.
+Stephen Murray, 43, has Ischemic Heart Disease.
+One which is complicated by exercise induced angina.
+So the painful effect of too little blood flowing to the heart.

-Each day, Murray has two to six angina attacks, but every weekday the single father loads his children into the two trailers that attach to the back of his bike, and pedals to two separate day care centres.
+Each day, Stephen Murray has two to six angina attacks.
+However every weekday the single father loads his children into the two trailers.
+Those that attach to the back of his bike, and pedals to two separate day care centres.

 Murray first pedals nine blocks uphill to deliver 18-month-old Kenneth and nearly-three Selena to their day care on Cascade Drive.
 But the nine-block, uphill trek is just a warm-up for what comes next.

-Murray then heads down East Hill guiding the bike and two trailers down through town and towards 34th Street, where Murray tackles one of the city’s most grueling hills, all the while towing behind him three-year-old Michael and five-year-old Stephen.
+Murray then heads down East Hill guiding the bike and two trailers down through town.
+Then towards 34th Street.
+All the where Murray tackles one of the city’s most grueling hills.
+Then all the while towing behind him three-year-old Michael.
+In addition, five-year-old Stephen.

 Murray climbs up, up and further up, scaling Mission Hill to reach Brer Rabbit Daycare on 15th Avenue.
 After dropping Michael and Stephen off, he returns home, arriving an hour-and-a-half after he began ferrying his kids around town.